cesare-montresor/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 1170 	| 3.4% 	| Right-of-way at the next intersection
 | 1080 	| 3.1% 	| General caution

-The classification on new images is 6 out of 10, that is a 60% against the 96% reported by the test set, this is due to the fact that some of the images downloaded from internet where intentional chosen because some the actual signpost have been partially painted over, or the picture taken from a different angle, further exploration could lead to improvement into how augment the dataset, like occlusions.
+The classification on new images is 7 out of 10, that is a 70% against the 97% reported by the test set, this is due to the fact that some of the images downloaded from internet where intentional chosen because some the actual signpost have been partially painted over (3,5,7), or the picture taken from a different angle (6), further exploration could lead to improvement into how augment the dataset, specefically I'm thinking of partial occlusions.
 Perhaps also extending the dataset to include more examples for smallest classes, could improve the overall performance.

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
+#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the last cell of the Ipython notebook.

+As shown in the table above, that can be found also in the Ipython notebook, it show good very good confidence for some of the exact matches (1,2,3,4) and sometimes very low for wrong ones (9), which is good.
+However there is also a good number of correct matches with low confidence (0,6,8) and errors with high confidence (5,7), that makes it difficult to make the network really reliable, ideal would be to have very low confidence on wrong matches.

+#### Personal conclusion

+Even if in this project I've been putting more effort on the architectural aspect of the netural network due to a personal interest, I must say by looking at the final results of this writeup that exploring and taking care (unskew and augument) of the dataset is essential and it can really smoothen the learning process while delivering a quite robust result against new images.